Battle of Rivoli: Battle

 With the 18th dispatched to check Lusignan, Bonaparte turned all his attention to Quosdanovich.
 He understood the defeat of this column was the key to the battle.
 Unfortunately the French had very few reserves left and mostly had to accomplish this with troops already at hand.
 Making the best of interior lines and his advantage in artillery, Bonaparte thinned out Joubert's lines facing the Austrians frontally at the Trambasore Heights as much as possible and concentrated them before the gorge.
 A battery of 15 French guns were massed and poured canister shot at point blank range into the advancing Austrian column that was emerging from the gorge.
 This devastating firepower struck first on the advancing Austrian dragoons who broke and stampeded through their own infantry causing mass chaos.
 At this juncture the brigade of Charles Leclerc assaulted the column frontally while Joubert laid down heavy flanking fire from San Marco.
 Here Antoine Charles de Lasalle with just 26 horseman of the 22nd Horse Chasseurs charged into the melee.
 Lasalle's men captured a whole Austrian battalion and seized 5 enemy flags.

 In the centre the battle was not yet won; Joseph Ocskay renewed his attack from San Marco and drove back the brigade of Honoré Vial.
 But at midday French cavalry under Joachim Murat charged the flanks of Ocskay's troops, which were driven back to the positions they occupied in the morning.

 Quosdanovich realized he could not force the defile and ordered his troops to fall back out of artillery range.
 Meanwhile, while Lusignan was being engaged frontally by the brigade of Guillaume Brune, the division of Gabriel Rey, coming up from Castelnuovo and the brigade of Claude Victor (reserve) began to arrive.
 They crushed the Austrian column of Lusignan who fled west with less than 2,000 men remaining.

 The French lost 3,200 killed and wounded and 1,000 captured, while the Austrians suffered 4,000 killed and wounded, plus 8,000 men and 40 guns captured.
+Although the number of prisoners can reach 10,000, the total losses exceed two-thirds of the total number of the army.
 One authority gives the French 5,000 and the Austrians 14,000 total losses.